jhiles10/jhiles10/README.md

 - 👋 Hi, I’m @jhiles10
-- 👀 I’m interested in fullstack web development.
+- 👀 I’m interested in AWS, Python, integrations and API development.
-- 🌱 I’m currently learning React, Node, Mongoose, Express.
-- 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me ...

 <!---
 jhiles10/jhiles10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.